BEWARE! You will inevitably be spoiled if you read ahead. Late-Arrival Spoiler also very much applies.

 - Also later, when she (sort of) jokingly considers charging Julian to keep the secret of his sexuality and his insecurity about it, Cameron calls her on wanting to use his personal crisis to make more money.

 - Youngest Child Wins: The youngest of all her sisters, and she ends up joining the Shepherds and becoming rather recognised as a hero.
+Though not enough, sadly, to become an Einherjar.

 The Shepherd who everyone seems to forgot about.